abi-chmend/librocast/reports/week4_status_report.md

        - Start looking into React and how to connect it to Google Firebase
        - I should read the next assignment's specifications before the next meeting
   * Tommy Chung
-    1. N/A
-    2. This week,  as I first joined in the team, I read Project Proposal previously written by team members.
-I asked questions and proposed some ideas regarding it.
-I also worked on the requirements and policies, particularly the user case and three major risks.
-I didn’t really have trouble or got stuck so far, but I am concerned about the technical tasks starting next week.
-    4. Goals:
+    1. Goals from the last week
         - Research how to set up the backend environment to develop our project’s server efficiently and share it with our backend team.
         - Design basic software architecture and write pseudocodes for the tasks I am assigned.
         - Practice Node.js and JavaScript before start implementing real features.
+    2. This week, I read JavaScript documents and practiced it to get used to its syntax.
+I also studied the features in Node.js for the server development to prepare myself to start coding next week.
+It was confusing to figure out how to set up the working environment for both react and node.js.
+    3. Goals:
+      * Implement user registration and login validation using Google Firebase.

   * Alyssa Allums
     1. N/A
     2. For this first week I contributed to the group discussion and project documents as we planned our project and